 About This Project

-Reconnecting Citizens with the Founding Values of the
+Reconnecting Citizens to the Founding Values of the European Project

 Strand 2: Democratic engagement and civic participation

 RECONN arose from identification of the dangers of citizens’ disengagement with the EU public sphere in these challenging times for Europe when xenophobia, intolerance and discrimination are arising.
 The project brings together 5 countries (Germany, Czech Republic, Greece, Hungary and Poland) and 7 partners committed to reconnect their constituencies with the European project and its founding values.
 The aim of RECONN is to help communities involved discuss the Future of Europe, increase awareness about the rationale behind the European integration process and promote stronger participation in the European Elections in June 2019.

 The project also aids overcoming stereotypes and develop counter narratives for more accurate perceptions of migrants and refugees stemming in participating countries, especially in Central Europe based on lessons from the past.
 Through project activities, RECONN assesses how hate speech and propaganda under totalitarian regimes arose, and how they contributed to radicalized behaviors both

 from the indigenous communities and outsiders.
 Then, working with representatives of the partners during RECONN strengthens the foundations for continued intercultural dialogue and increase of mutual understanding.

 The legacy of RECONN is an informal European transnational network of young activists, emerging leaders in their organizations, communities, municipalities, with ambitions to actively address the use of fear, populist language, fake information, prejudice and hatred, and to invite citizens to actively participate in the EU.